yevgeniyT/Country-app-frontend-project/README.md

 3. Create Redux store for following features:

-   - [ ] product reducer: get all products, find a single products, sort products by categories, sort products by price.
+   - [ ] product reducer: get all products, find a single product, sort products by categories, sort products by price.
 Create, update and delete a product.
    - [ ] cart reducer: add, remove, update, clear cart.
    - [ ] user reducer: login, logout, register (optional - if you want to add user registration)
-   - [ ] theme reducer: switch theme (optional - theme could be in redux store or in context API, recommended to use context API for this)
+   - [ ] theme reducer: switch theme (optional - theme could be in Redux store or in context API, recommended to use context API for this)

-4. When adding routers to your application, programatically set certain routes to be private.
-For example, route to user profile page should not be accessible if user has not logged in.

-5. Deploy the application and rewrite README file with the link to the deployed application.
+4. Deploy the application and rewrite README file with the link to the deployed application.

 ## Bonus